RemoteToHome-io/wg-udp-relay/README.md

 - Keep the same `PublicKey`, `PrivateKey`, and `Address` values
 - Only change the `Endpoint` field
 - No changes needed on the WireGuard server itself
-- **The relay is NOT transparent**: The WireGuard server will see all connections from the relay's IP address, not individual client IPs
+- **The relay is NOT transparent**: The WireGuard server will see the connections from the relay's IP address, not individual client IPs.
+This still maintains the server IP as the final endpoint, but it would be important to note if you have inbound IP restrictions on your existing server.
 - The relay performs SNAT (Source NAT) to ensure WireGuard handshakes complete successfully
 - End-to-end encryption is maintained - the relay cannot decrypt WireGuard traffic